About Me

 I am who I am.

-My name is Sean and I'm a gay White cisgender man.
+My name is Sean, and I'm a gay White cisgender man.

 I’m capitalizing the word White because, as Nell Irvin Painter once wrote, leaving the w lowercase falsely situates Whiteness as neutral and normal.
-It's not neutral and normal.

 I grew up in an Irish Catholic community in St. Paul, Minnesota.
 I spent my childhood gay and closeted and alone in the Catholic Church.